 A Fair Use Fault Line: What the Anthropic Ruling Means for IP Valuation in the Age of AI

 A recent decision from the Northern District of California in Bartz et al. v.
-Anthropic PBC offers new insights into how U.S. courts may handle copyright and fair use disputes involving AI training data.
-For companies and professionals involved in intellectual property valuation, this ruling clarifies the line between lawful use and infringement, especially as generative AI systems increasingly rely on copyrighted inputs.
+Anthropic PBC provides new guidance on how U.S. courts may handle copyright and fair use disputes involving AI training data.
+For companies and professionals involved in intellectual property valuation, this ruling clarifies the boundary between lawful use and infringement, especially as generative AI systems increasingly rely on copyrighted materials.

 Case Overview

 The plaintiffs, a group of published authors, sued Anthropic, the AI firm behind Claude, for copyright infringement.
-Anthropic admitted to downloading millions of books from pirate sites, scanning purchased physical books, and retaining these texts to build a central digital library.
-These books, including the plaintiffs’ works, were used to train large language models (“LLMs”).
+Anthropic admitted to:

 Key Findings

-The court ruled that using copyrighted books to train LLMs like Claude was “exceedingly transformative” and qualified as fair use under Section 107.
-The court likened the process to a human learning to write by reading and internalizing literature.
-Importantly, the court noted that Claude did not output infringing material, no excerpts or copied texts were shown to users. - Digitizing Purchased Print Books Was Also Fair Use
+The court found that training LLMs like Claude was “exceedingly transformative”, qualifying as fair use under Section 107.
+Claude did not output infringing material—no excerpts or copied texts were shown to users.

 Implications for IP Valuation